 The Sun-Maid Raisin Girl

-Today is the birthday of the American model Lorraine Collett, born on this day in 1892 in Kansas City, Missouri.
+Today is the birthday of the American model Lorraine Collett who was born on this day in 1892 in Kansas City, Missouri.

 After that day, all the Sun-Maids wore red bonnets, and Lorraine agreed to pose for a watercolor painting.
-Lorraine and her mom had to rent an apartment in San Francisco for a month to work with the artist Fanny Scafford.
-All month long, Lorraine posed every day for three hours a day.
+Lorraine and her mom had to rent an apartment in San Fransico for a month in order to work with the artist Fanny Scafford.
+Lorraine posed every day - all month long - for three hours a day.
 She held a wooden tray overflowing with grapes while wearing the red bonnet.
-The portrait ended up as the symbol for the company and was included on the cover of every box of raisins.
+The portrait ended up as the symbol for the company, and it was included on every box of raisins.
 One newspaper article about the story in 1978 had the headline “Hair A-glinting in the Sun Made Girl an Emblem.”

-After many years, the painting ended up in Lorraine’s possession.
-Later on, Lorraine returned the watercolor to the company.
+After the executive passed away, the painting ended up in Lorraine’s possession.
+But after many years, Lorraine returned the watercolor to the company.
 Today, the portrait hangs in a conference room at the Sun-Maid Growers plant.
-And the faded red bonnet was donated to the Smithsonian by the company in honor of Sun Maid's 75th Anniversary.
+And the faded red bonnet?
+That was donated to the Smithsonian on the company’s 75th Anniversary.